Doctor of Physical Therapy

 Structural or Anatomical Kinesiology | 3 |

-- Supply three strong letters of recommendation regarding potential to complete the program and personal compatibility with physical therapy as a profession.
-At least one letter must be from a physical therapist.
+Letters of recommendation are required from three individuals who personally know the applicant and their abilities.
+At least one letter must be from a licensed physical therapist.
+Instructors of basic science coursework, health professionals, or employers are suggested for the other two.
 Letters must be submitted through PTCAS by the application deadline.

 Application Process

-- The Centralized Physical Therapy Application (PTCAS), and
+- The Physical Therapy Centralized Application Service (PTCAS), and

 - The UCSF Supplemental Physical Therapy Application.